-A small amount of mucus in a baby’s poop is likely no cause for concern if there are no other symptoms.
-However, large quantities of mucus, mucus that appears in several stools in a row, or accompanying signs of diarrhea could each point to an allergy, a gastrointestinal infection, or another problem.
+A small amount of mucus in a baby’s poop is not usually a problem unless other symptoms are present.
+However, a lot of mucus, mucus in several stools in a row, or mucus with diarrhea may indicate an allergy, infection, or other problem.

 The intestines naturally secrete mucus that helps coat the intestinal tract, digest food, and pass stool.
 Sometimes, some of this mucus ends up in poop.
 A small amount of mucus in one or two diapers, especially if there are no other symptoms, is usually not a sign of illness.